 - Grassroots Larp of the Year – Games with great access for new players

 - Player-run or Sanctioned Larp of the Year – Player-run or Sanctioned Larp of the Year

 - Award for Accessibility in Larp – going the extra mile to support people of varying mental and/or physical abilities and encouraging inclusivity

 - Larp Media of the Year – Blogs, Vlogs, Videos and Podcasts.

 - Larp Producer of the Year – Foam/Latex

 - Larp Producer of the Year – Leather

 - Larp Producer of the Year – Costume

-Photography Categories have changed slightly with 3 new “theme” categories being added.
+Photography Categories have changed slightly with only 3 categories – General, Costume and Prop/Set.